Lexicon

 ORIGINAL

-Bounded policy executor that can commit collateral, produce/consume receipts, clear routine coordination without human interpretation.
-Firm in a File: treasury (wallet), charter (code), policy (logic), no physical location/employees.
+Bounded policy executor that can commit collateral, produce and consume receipts, and clear routine coordination without human interpretation.
+A firm in a file: treasury (wallet), charter (code), policy (logic), no physical location or employees.
 Canonical flow: Policy → Escrow → Verification → Settlement → Exception → Recourse.

 Coasean Bifurcation